Villa General Belgrano: History

-Villa General Belgrano was founded in 1930, by two German speculators attracted by its agricultural potential.
+Villa General Belgrano was founded in 1930, by two German speculators attracted to the valley by its agricultural potential.
 The Alpine quality of the village attracted immigrants from Germany, Switzerland, Italy and Austria.

-In 1940, after the Battle of the River Plate, German seaman scuttled and sunk their battleship, the Admiral Graf Spee off the coast of the Montevideo harbour, and 130 of its surviving sailors settled in the village along with the original settlers and landscaped the mountain ranges of Córdoba with red-roofed, wood-frame homes, microbreweries and pastry and chocolate shops which gave it that unique style that distinguishes it today.
+In 1940, after the Battle of the River Plate, German sailors scuttled their 'pocket battleship', the German cruiser Admiral Graf Spee off the coast of the Montevideo harbour, and 130 of its surviving crew settled in the village along with the original settlers, and landscaped the mountain ranges of Córdoba with red-roofed, wood-frame homes, microbreweries and pastry and chocolate shops that gave the unique style that distinguishes the town today.
 A well-known German resident was Kurt Tank, who became a leading member of the Argentine Aeronautic Institute.

-The village, characterized by its typically Bavarian style architecture, survives on a steady flow of tourists with an appetite for German delicacies like apple strudel, leberwurst and spätzle and beer even if German cuisine recipes are not strictly respected by local restaurants.
+The village, characterized by its typically Bavarian style architecture, survives on a steady flow of tourists with an appetite for German delicacies like Apfelstrudel, Leberwurst and Spätzle and beer even if German cuisine recipes are not strictly respected by local restaurants.
 Oktoberfest here is hailed as the third-most important Oktoberfest site after Munich and Blumenau in Brazil.
 The village offers an above-average (considering surrounding villages) quality of accommodations to the visitors in hotels and cabins, including a local Howard Johnson's.

-Newsstands sold the German language weekly, Argentinisches Tageblatt among other German newspapers, and the church offers Sunday services in German and Spanish.
+Newsstands sell the German language weekly, Argentinisches Tageblatt among other German newspapers, and the church offers Sunday services in German and Spanish.
 Like many isolated immigrant communities, Villa General Belgrano has respected traditions that fell out of favor in Germany long ago, however even though the mother tongue can still be heard, it is being lost in time.